1. Home>

 Criarse in the Imperative Affirmative

 The Imperative Affirmative is used to give orders and commands, to tell someone to do something.
-For example, "críese", meaning "(to you formal) raise!".
+For example, "críese", meaning "(to you formal) grow!".

 In Spanish, the Imperative Affirmative is known as "El Imperativo Afirmativo".